retrography/data-management/exercises/exercise_01.markdown

 4. Write a query that returns the average seniority of students who are "Web Registered"
 5. Write a query that returns the average seniority of students who are "Registered"
 6. Write a query that returns the average seniority of each of the two groups above.
 Are the "Web Registered" students more senior?
-7. Write a query that sorts the students by their seniority
+7. Write a query that returns the students sorted by their by their seniority (the more senior ones first)
-8. Write a query that fetches the row related to the person with the highest level of seniority
+8. Write a query that returns the information regarding the most senior person
-9. Write a query that fetches a list of distinct majors we have in the class
+9. Write a query that returns a list of distinct majors we have in the class
-10. Write a query that fetches a list of distinct majors and the number of people in them
+10. Write a query that returns a list of distinct majors and the number of people in each of them
-11. Write a query that fetches a list of distinct majors with more than two students, as well as the cumulative McGill experience of the individuals in those majors
+11. Write a query that returns a list of distinct majors with at least two students, as well as the cumulative McGill experience of the individuals in each major